deepchecks/deepchecks/docs/source/user-guide/general/metrics_guide.rst

 Default metrics
 ===============
-All of our relevant checks, meaning checks evaluating model performance, such as SingleDatasetPerformance, come with default metrics.
+All of the checks that evaluate model performance, such as SingleDatasetPerformance, come with default metrics.

 The default scorers by task type are: